in4ins/bootstrap-treeview/README.md

 This is the core data to be displayed by the tree view.

+### unSelectableClass
+String.
+Optional.

+Nodes of having a class of this string will not be selectable.

 ### backColor
 String, [any legal color value](http://www.w3schools.com/cssref/css_colors_legal.asp).
 Default: inherits from Bootstrap.css.

 Sets the default background color used by all nodes, except when overridden on a per node basis in data.

+### unSelectableBackColor
+String, [any legal color value](http://www.w3schools.com/cssref/css_colors_legal.asp).
+Default: inherits from Bootstrap.css.

+Sets the default background color used by all unselectable nodes.
+This cannot be overridden on a per node basis in data.

 ### borderColor
 String, [any legal color value](http://www.w3schools.com/cssref/css_colors_legal.asp).
 Default: inherits from Bootstrap.css.